 Since then, the amount of data business creates, stores and utilizes has exploded, along with the value extracted in analysis of that data.
 Whether it was the insights gained by using a BI tool or just the dazzle of gorgeous charts and dashboards, business professionals have clamored for access to Tableau, drastically increasing the number of users.

 However, just like with any move from a client/server application to a web-based application, there was a tradeoff.
 With the increase in scalability there came a loss in granularity over who is accessing the data.
-This leads to the critical question: how to govern user access to the data?
+This leads to the critical question: how to govern individual user access to Snowflake data via Tableau?

 Users still have individual username and password to access Tableau, but the data itself lives in a separate cloud-based database like Snowflake.
 Tableau admins have at least two options for configuring the tool’s access to Snowflake:

 - Create individual Snowflake accounts for each Tableau user: This is the approach recommended by many experts in the data governance realm: Fred Bliss from Aptitive talked about why this is better on The Data Planet.
 Individual accounts enable visibility and control over specific user access and data usage, but also come with downsides.
 Set up requires a significant amount of work from DBAs: they have to create and administer two accounts for every user – a Tableau account and a Snowflake account.
 This becomes quickly unmanageable when you’re talking about 10,000 users.
 And, having thousands of access points into Snowflake creates an exponential data security risk; every additional account is another that could be compromised.